ojedaf/vCLIMB_website/content/download/datasets_tasks/datasets_tasks.md

 ---
 ---
-## Baselines for Video CIL
+## Datasets

-We propose vCLIMB.
-It is a novel benchmark devised to evaluate Class Incremental Learning in video domain to promote and facilitate research in this area.
+vCLIMB is a novel benchmark devised to evaluate Class Incremental Learning in video domain to promote and facilitate research in this area.
 Our benchmark includes three well-known video datasets: UCF101, Kinetics, and ActivityNet.

 <img src="https://github.com/ojedaf/vCLIMB_website/blob/main/assets/media/img_datasets.png">